stronnag/mwptools/docs/manual/docs/mwp-hid-device-support.md

 ### INAV's MSP protocol

 * Does not need `USE_MSP_RC_OVERRIDE`, flight mode `MSP RC Override`  or a run time `set msp_override_channels = N` CLI setting.
 * INAV will ignore (hold) channels with value of 0.
 With creative use of a mapping file and limit on number of channels sent by mLRS, you can share input between mLRS and mwp.
-Do not use the `efault` keyword in your mapping file.
+Do not use the `default` keyword in your mapping file.

 ### INAV's RX protocols (SBus, CRSF etc.)

 * Requires the use of `USE_MSP_RC_OVERRIDE`, flight mode `MSP RC Override`  and a run time `set msp_override_channels = N` CLI setting.
-* Override channels sent to the FC must have value PWM values.
-Channel validity is checked even before the override mask.
+* Override channels sent to the FC must have valid PWM values.
+Channel validity is checked even before the override mask is applied.

 ### Example